-How will the catechist know if your child is becoming unhappy, agitated or emotionally upset?
-Please describe behaviors.
-What types of events might trigger these behaviors?
-What are some ways/techniques a catechist might help your child regain emotional composure?
+How will the catechist know if your child is becoming unhappy, agitated or emotionally upset? lease descri be behaviors.
+What types of of events might trigger these behaviors?
+What are sor ne ways/techniques a catechist might help your child regain emotional composure? ne wajs teemiques a eateemet might help jour emia regain emotional composure.
 What should we know about how your child interacts socially?
-Are there social goals we should know about?
-Explain: Other social or emotional concerns:
+Are there soc cial goals we should know about?
+Explain: Other social or emotional concerns: other social or emotional concerns.